IHE/RAD.IMR/input/pagecontent/RAD-Y1.md

 On receipt of the request message, the Receiver shall validate the resources and respond with one of the HTTP codes defined in the response [Message Semantics](#2365412-message-semantics).

 The Receiver shall process the bundle atomically, analogous to the FHIR “transaction” as specified in [http://hl7.org/fhir/R4/http.html#transaction](http://hl7.org/fhir/R4/http.html#transaction).

+> Note: A Receiver may not allow resources such as Patient, Organization, Practitioner, etc. referenced within the bundle that are unknown to the Receiver.
+A Receiver may support "conditional create" semantics (currently in trial use as defined in [FHIR RESTful API](https://www.hl7.org/fhir/http.html#create).
+Therefore the actual behavior is at the discretion of the Receiver actor policy.

 The Receiver shall validate the bundle first against the FHIR specification.
 Guidance on what FHIR considers a valid Resource can be found at [http://hl7.org/fhir/R4/validation.html](http://hl7.org/fhir/R4/validation.html).